TulioAdriano/EzilEstimator/README.md

 * See [GMiner readme.md file](https://github.com/develsoftware/GMinerRelease/blob/master/README.md) for more details on the API parameter.
 * See [NBMiner readme.md file](https://github.com/NebuTech/NBMiner/blob/master/readme.md) for more details on its parameters.

+### API Password
+This parameter only applies to T-Rex version 0.23 or above.
+If you set an API password, T-Rex will deny any API requests that don't carry the authorization token.
+Use the same password used to login the web-ui.

 # Usage
 Once machines and wallet information are configured, the application will fetch all data on startup.
 The hashrate graph will plot for the first machine in the list.